hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ##Preparing disks on Swift nodes{#preparing-disks-on-Swift-nodes}

-Once thee Swift nodes are deployed ensure that you format the required disks and mount them before adding disks to Swift cluster.
+Once Swift nodes are deployed ensure that you format the required disks and mount them before adding disks to Swift cluster.

 Use the following command to format disk:

-	ringos format-disks -n <IP addres of Swift node> -u heat-admin -d all
+	#ringos format-disks -n <IP addres of Swift node> -d all

-You have the privilege to format and mount the disk one by one but ringos tool provide you to format all disk with a single command.
+Note: One can also format disks individually by using –d <device-name>
 Refer [pyringos]( /helion/openstack/GA1/services/object/pyringos/) for more details.

-Note: Repeat the above steps for all the swift nodes.
+Repeat the above steps for all the swift nodes.

 ##Creating scale-out object-ring {#creating-scale-out-object-ring}

 Once the disk is formatted you can create a scale-out object ring.
 This ring is created for the scale-out Swift which is independent of starter Swift.

-1.Create a directory `ring-building`
+1.Create a directory named `ring-building`

 	mkdir -p /root/ring-building
 	cd /root/ring-building

 2.Create a ring with the attribute specified in [Defining ring attributes of object-ring:1](#define-object-ring:1) .

-	ringos create-ring -f /root/ring-building/object-1.builder -p <power> -r <replica> -m <min_part_hours>
+	#ringos create-ring -f /root/ring-building/object-1.builder -p <part_power> -r <replicas> -m <min_part_hours>

-**Caution**: Once object-ring:1 will be deployed you cannot change your part power.

-In the following example , we use a single zone with each of these 3 Swift nodes with each partition power =10, replicas =3, min&#095;part&#095;hours =1
+In the following example , we use a single zone with each of these 3 Swift nodes with  partition power =10, replicas =3, min&#095;part&#095;hours =1

-	ringos create-ring -f /root/ring-building/object-1.builder -p 10 -r 3 -m 1
+	#ringos create-ring -f /root/ring-building/object-1.builder -p 10 -r 3 -m 1

-A ring will be created as shown below:

 	created ring /root/ring-building/object-1.builder

 3.Add disk to the ring.

-	ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i  <Node IP address> -p  <Port> -d <Disk label> -w <Weigh> -r <Region> -z <Zone>
+	#ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i  <Node IP address> -p  <Port> -d <Disk label> -w <Weigh> -r <Region> -z <Zone>

 **Note:** Use labels and disks obtained in output of section [Preparing disks of Swift nodes](#preparing-disks-on-Swift-nodes)

 In the following example we are adding disk to node(**192.0.2.29**) to zone 1:

-	ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i 192.0.2.29 -p 6000 -d a1410063335 -w 100 -r 1 -z 1
+	#ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i 192.0.2.29 -p 6000 -d a1410063335 -w 100 -r 1 -z 1
 	Added disk 192.0.2.29:a1410063335 to ring

-You must add all the formatted disks to required zones and regions.
+Add the formatted disks to required zones and regions.

 4.Verify the contents of `object-1.builder` file to ensure that it meets your required configuration.